Procedure Guide ·Heartworm Treatment ·2026

 1How long does heartworm treatment take?

-The full protocol takes 2-3 months: 30 days of doxycycline and prevention, first melarsomine injection around day 60, then two more injections 24 hours apart at day 90-91.
-Strict exercise restriction continues throughout and after the last injection.
-A follow-up test is done 6 months after treatment.
+2-3 months total: 30 days of doxycycline and prevention, first melarsomine injection around day 60, two more injections 24 hours apart at days 90-91.
+Strict exercise restriction continues throughout.
+Follow-up test 6 months after treatment.

 2Can a dog die from heartworm treatment?

-There is a real risk, though fatal complications are uncommon when the protocol is followed correctly.
-The primary danger is pulmonary thromboembolism — dead worm fragments blocking lung blood vessels — which is why strict exercise restriction is critical.
-Untreated heartworm disease is fatal, so the risk of not treating is higher.
+Real risk exists, though fatal complications are uncommon with proper protocol.
+Primary danger: pulmonary thromboembolism from dead worm fragments blocking lung blood vessels - why strict rest is critical.
+Untreated heartworm is fatal, so treatment risk is lower than no treatment.

 3Why is exercise restriction so important during treatment?

-As heartworms die, fragments travel to the lungs.
-Exercise increases blood flow, pushing more fragments into smaller pulmonary vessels — causing potentially fatal blockages (pulmonary thromboembolism).
-Strict rest allows fragments to be absorbed gradually and safely; no running, playing, or excitement for 2-3 months.
+As worms die, fragments travel to lungs.
+Exercise increases blood flow, pushing fragments into smaller pulmonary vessels, causing potentially fatal blockages (pulmonary thromboembolism).
+Strict rest allows fragments to absorb gradually and safely - no running, playing, or excitement for 2-3 months.

 4What are signs of heartworm disease in dogs?

-Early stages may show no symptoms.
-As the disease progresses: persistent cough, reluctance to exercise, fatigue, decreased appetite, and weight loss.
-Advanced cases show difficulty breathing, swollen belly, and heart failure — by which point significant heart and lung damage has occurred.
+Early stages: often no symptoms.
+As disease progresses: persistent cough, reluctance to exercise, fatigue, decreased appetite, weight loss.
+Advanced cases: difficulty breathing, swollen belly, heart failure - by then significant heart and lung damage has occurred.

 5Can heartworm disease be prevented?

-Yes — heartworm is one of the most preventable diseases.
-Monthly oral or topical preventives (Heartgard, Interceptor, Simparica Trio, etc.) kill heartworm larvae before they mature.
-Injectable prevention (ProHeart) lasts 6-12 months.
-Prevention costs $5-$15 per month, compared to $1,000-$3,000 for treatment.
-Annual heartworm testing is recommended even for dogs on prevention.
+Yes - one of the most preventable diseases.
+Monthly preventives (Heartgard, Interceptor, Simparica Trio) kill larvae before maturation.
+Injectable ProHeart lasts 6-12 months.
+Prevention: $5-$15/month vs $1,000-$3,000 for treatment.
+Annual testing recommended.

 6Is heartworm treatment painful for dogs?

-The melarsomine injections are given deep into the lumbar muscles and can be quite painful — your dog may be sore for several days.
-Pain medication manages discomfort.
-Beyond the injections, the hardest part is enforcing strict rest for 2-3 months.
+Melarsomine injections are deep intramuscular and quite painful - dogs may be sore for several days.
+Pain medication helps.
+The hardest part is enforcing strict rest for 2-3 months.

 7Does pet insurance cover heartworm treatment?

-Coverage varies significantly.
-Many policies cover heartworm treatment if the dog tested negative at enrollment and becomes positive after the waiting period.
-Some policies exclude heartworm entirely or require proof of consistent preventive medication use.
-Pre-existing heartworm infection is never covered.
-Check your specific policy and maintain consistent prevention to protect your coverage.
+Coverage varies.
+Many policies cover treatment if dog tested negative at enrollment and becomes positive after waiting period.
+Some exclude heartworm or require proof of consistent prevention.
+Pre-existing infection is never covered.
+Maintain consistent prevention to protect coverage.

 Marcel Janik, founder of RealVetCost